Sample Application

 - GenreCRUDView: Minimal configuration example plus two focused delete demos: a guarded row (

-birth_date, and visible row-levelextra_actionsin the default button mode - BookCRUDView: Async bulk editing, dependent
+birth_date, the sample app's red inline-edit highlight accent demo, and visible row-levelextra_actionsin the default button mode - BookCRUDView: Async bulk editing, dependent

-author -> genresqueryset scoping,view_title/view_instructionsheading-area overrides,column_help_textheader tooltips, semantic field-level list-cell tooltips, selection-awareextra_buttons, dropdown row actions that open upward for the last five rendered rows, and a guarded sample row for built-in Edit and inline update guards
+author -> genresqueryset scoping,view_title/view_instructions/view_helpheading-area overrides,column_help_textheader tooltips, list options through Cols, semantic field-level list-cell tooltips on inline and non-inline columns, declarative modal and external list-cell link demos, selection-awareextra_buttonsin the top toolbar overflow menu, dropdown row actions that open upward for the last five rendered rows, and a guarded sample row for built-in Edit and inline update guards

 The Genre sample keeps these delete demos deliberately narrow: